sav-che/TL-2/Authors/Schorler, Bernhard {std. Schorler}.md

-> [!cite] BHL link: this entry starts at [page 303](https://www.biodiversitylibrary.org/item/104077#page/317/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 303](https://www.biodiversitylibrary.org/page/33333442) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Schorler, Bernhard (1859-1920), German (Saxonian) botanist; studied in Jena and Leipzig; high school teacher in Dresden 1887; curator of the herbarium of the Sächsische Gartenbauschule, from 1898 at the herbarium and library of the Technische Hochschule, Dresden. (*Schorler*).
+Schorler, Bernhard (1859-1920), German (Saxonian) botanist; studied in Jena and Leipzig; high school teacher in Dresden 1887; curator of the herbarium of the Sächsische Gartenbauschule, from 1898 at the herbarium and library of the Technische Hochschule, Dresden.
+**Abbreviated name**: *Schorler*

 #### Herbarium and types